top of page

 Buoyancy

 Buoyancy is what helps animals to float, therefore taking some of the weight off their joints.
 This is really beneficial for over weight patients that are already carrying extra weight.
+Animals that require hydrotherapy for rehab also find buoyancy helpful, as they are not required to over exert their core muscles and instead can focus on limb movement.

 Resistance

 Resistance is the increased force that is required when in the water.
 This is what helps build muscle and increase cardiovascular fitness.
+Using jets can increase the resistance, by creating turbulence making the swim more effort.

 Hydrostatic Pressure